REQUEST FOR PROPOSALS: Services Delivered to the City of Philadelphia, Office of Open Data and Digital Transformation

 The PHL Participatory Design Lab service design team is looking for a freelance interior designer or an interior design firm to translate a trauma-informed space strategy into an actionable plan that the Office of Homeless Services can implement.
 The trauma-informed space strategy was created after the team spent time in the field at the City’s intake sites with participants, staff, and leadership.
 It was co-created with staff and trauma-informed service experts.

 Because this is grant-funded work, we’re looking for freelancers or firms who can start immediately and can complete the design work by the end of 2018.
-Please note this is not a full-time position.
+Please see the comments section about flexibility with the end date.
+This is not a full-time position.
 It’s a contract-based engagement.

 - Work with the PHL Participatory Design Lab team and the Office of Homeless Services to translate the team’s trauma-informed space strategy for the City’s prevention, diversion, and intake sites into an actionable implementation plan.

 - Iterate on the design plans for at least two review cycles.